Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 What Are Pussy Willows?

-As their name implies, pussy willows (Salix discolor) are related to willows.
+As their name implies, pussy willows (Salix discolor) are related to willows (Salix alba L.).
 They are a North American native plant and an important food source for birds, butterflies, beavers, muskrats, snowshoe hares and red squirrels.
 Deer also consider them a delicacy.

 Pussy willows were important to Native Americans because they contain salicin like willows.
 Salicin is the source for salicylic acid which is the main ingredient in aspirin.
 It should come as no surprise that Native Americans used willows and pussy willows for pain relief.

 Pussy willows are hardy in zones 4 through 8.
 They can grow to 20 feet tall or can be pruned to a smaller shrub.
 They prefer wet soil to grow in so if you have a rain garden or just a low, wet place in your yard, they will thrive there.
 They prefer full sun but can tolerate some shade.

 The plants are either male or female.
 The difference is easy to spot.
 They start out looking the same, but the male catkins develop yellow pollen while the female catkins remain small and green.
 The pollen is transported from the male plants to the female plants by insects.
 It does not spread via the wind.
 The plants need insects to visit flowers and carry the pollen from the males to the females.
 Birds know they will find lots of insects on pussy willows and like to hang around waiting for those pollinators to snack on.